Who are we?

 - The overall graduation or completion rate currently stands at 56% but again there is a very uneven distribution here with the completion rate of Black students only half that of White students.

 The reasons for this can be attributed to the inequalities of the past but are also due to the continuing poor results emanating from the secondary school sector.
 Other factors contributing to the poor participation and success rates include lack of financial support, career guidance and a general lack of support systems.
-It is well known that poverty levels have deepened in South Africa and the effect of this as well as of HIV/AIDS on families, households and communities exacerbate the situation.
+It is well known that poverty levels have deepened in South Africa and the effect of this on families, households and communities exacerbate the situation.

 Results – Our students